valora-inc/wallet/WALLET.md

 ### Error bubbling

-It's important to understand how errors propagates with Redux-Saga.
+It's important to understand how errors propagate with Redux-Saga.

 Take the following example: